peterbjorkmarker/jRIAppTS/README.md

 Also the BaseObject's _onError method was renamed to handleError.<br/>
 Now the framework supports only strongly typed lists and dictionaries (the List and the Dictionary types were removed).
 Strongly typed lists and dictionaries are typically generated using the code generation feature of the DataService.<br/><br/>
-The docs for the framework will be updated shortly to reflect these changes!
 </p>

 --